 If students were using Text Reduction in order to ‘reveal’ the main idea of a passage, they’d simply use a marker to ‘delete’ words and sentences until the words left unmarked expressed–hopefully accurately and in a way that makes sense–the main idea of the passage.

 Why Text Reduction can be effective is another means of understanding it from a literacy perspective.
 When readers are asked to identify the main idea of a reading, they have to decode words and recognize syntax to follow an argument that extends the full length of a reading.
-They then have to prioritize ideas, synthesize those that seem most critical, and paraphrase them into a an idea that is, more or less, their own.
-For master readers it’s not difficult, but for even intermediate readers it’s easy to miss crucial (often implicit) ideas and ultimately ‘create’ a skewed and inaccurate main idea.
+They then have to prioritize ideas, synthesize those that seem most critical, and paraphrase them into an idea that is, more or less, their own.
+For master readers, it’s not difficult, but for even intermediate readers it’s easy to miss crucial (often implicit) ideas and ultimately ‘create’ a skewed and inaccurate main idea.

 Using Text Reduction, the words are already there.
 Critical thinking is still necessary–how else can they decide if a term or phrase is ‘important’ or not–but the process is less threatening.
 They’re finding instead of creating, similar to the difference between a multiple-choice and short response assessment item.

-And by physically interacting with the text, readers are forced to engage with concepts in ways that are sometimes new, and are certainly constructivist in application.
+And by physically interacting with the text, readers are forced to engage with concepts in ways that are sometimes new and are certainly constructivist in application.

-Using Scholastic Magazines To Practice Text Reduction
+Using Markable Texts To Practice Text Reduction

 Scholastic Magazine provided my classroom with a set of Scholastic Scope magazines so that we could use them to practice literacy skills and build content knowledge.
 We were beginning a project-based learning unit on ‘passion projects’–projects driven by topics, subjects, and areas of interest that are personal and important to students (think Genius Hour in PBL form).

-I started out by modeling Text Reduction in order to reveal a main idea, using a short passage from the November 2016 issue.
-In this passage, one take on the main idea could be that after years of civil war, the country was once again working together to build one of America’s greatest accomplishments- the Transcontinental Railroad.
+I started out by modeling Text Reduction in order to reveal the main idea, using a short passage from the November 2016 issue.
+In this passage, one take on the main idea could be that after years of civil war, the country was once again working together to build one of America’s greatest accomplishments, the Transcontinental Railroad.
 I used a Think Aloud Strategy as a way of guiding the students through my decision-making process, even going back once or twice and changing my mind about the importance of a word or phrase to emphasize that reading is a recursive, ongoing, and constructivist process.
-Texts aren’t ‘things’ to be completed, but rather journeys to participate in.
+Texts aren’t ‘things’ to be ‘completed’ but rather journeys to participate in.

 One student made the connection to railroad crossing signs while I was explaining symbols.
 We had a quick discussion on the importance of symbols to give large amounts of information in quick, easy to digest formats; how seeing the sign while driving communicated important information to the driver.